greydanus/greydanus.github.io/2022-05-18-studying-growth.md

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:100%">
   <img src="/assets/studying-growth/nca_schema.jpg">
   <div class="thecap"  style="text-align:left; display:block; margin-left: auto; margin-right: auto; width:100%">
   A detailed schema showing how a neural network can be used to parameterize the growth rules of a population of cells.
-You can find the specific implementation details in the <a href="https://distill.pub/2020/growing-ca/">original NCA article</a>.
+The <a href="https://distill.pub/2020/growing-ca/">original NCA article</a> uses this diagram to introduce the model and describe how it is trained.
   </div>
 </div>